pulumi/workshops/gitlab/pulumi-cloud-gitlab-integration/README.md

 1. Add a Pulumi program to the repo, e.g.:

     ```bash
-    pulumi new container-aws-typescript --force # The force option must be set because there are already files in the repo.
+    pulumi new static-site-aws-typescript --force # The force option must be set because there are already files in the repo.
     ```

-Optional:
+1. Push the branch:

+    ```bash
+    git add -A && git commit -m "Add some infra." && git push
+    ```

+1. Create a Merge Request in the GitLab UI.
+This will trigger a `pulumi preview`.
+If the webhook is correctly configured (i.e. if the stack's Pulumi org is configured to use the corresponding GitLab org of the repo), you will see the results of the preview operation posted as a comment to your Merge Request.
+1. Merge the branch.
+This will trigger a `pulumi up` operation.

-## Notes
+## Troubleshooting

-*
+Changes to `.gitlab-ci.yml` may lag behind by one commit.
+(Haven't tested in isolation to make sure, but the author seems to have observed this.)